Trademark Symbol: Definition, Where to Use

 The USPTO will publish trademarks for opposition in its Trademark Official Gazette (TMOG) for 30 days.
 During this time, anyone who believes your trademark registration will harm their business may file an objection (or “opposition”).

 If there’s no opposition, the USPTO will issue a registration three months after TMOG publication.
+However, the timeframe for issuance can vary, and three months is not guaranteed.
 You may want to allow others to use your trademark in exchange for a royalty fee once it has been registered.
 A trademark license agreement is the best way to set up this type of arrangement.

 Image via Pexels by Scott